projectit-org/ProjectIt-documentation/README.md

 In de docs folder:

-- Check whether the .nojekyll file is there, to avoid github from doing stuff that breaks the site.
+- Check whether the .nojekyll file is there, to avoid GitHub from doing stuff that breaks the site.
 - Check whether the CNAME file with www.projectit.org is there